-My background in telehealth is informed by my past work in tech start-ups like Talkspace and Betterhelp and my own interest in using IT to promote accessibility in mental health.
-Once we’ve safely flattened the curve, my hope is to provide everyone with a hybrid of both in-office and telehealth options (depending on your preference!).
+My background and training in telehealth is informed by my past work in healthcare tech start-ups in 2016 and my own interest in using IT to promote accessibility in mental health.

 The platform I currently use is Simple Practice, which has been certified to be hospital-grade secure and HIPAA compliant.